Triangular array: Examples

 Triangular arrays of integers in which each row is symmetric and begins and ends with 1 are sometimes called generalized Pascal triangles; examples include Pascal's triangle, the Narayana numbers, and the triangle of Eulerian numbers.

 Generalizations

 Triangular arrays may list mathematical values other than numbers; for instance the Bell polynomials form a triangular array in which each array entry is a polynomial.

 Arrays in which the length of each row grows as a linear function of the row number (rather than being equal to the row number) have also been considered.

 Applications

-Apart from the representation of triangular matrices, triangular arrays are used in several algorithms.
-One example is the CYK algorithm for parsing context-free grammars, an example of dynamic programming.

 Romberg's method can be used to estimate the value of a definite integral by completing the values in a triangle of numbers.

 The Boustrophedon transform uses a triangular array to transform one integer sequence into another.

+In general, a triangular array is used to store any table indexed by two natural numbers where j ≤ i.

+Indexing

+Storing a triangular array in a computer requires a mapping from the two-dimensional coordinates (i, j) to a linear memory address.
+If two triangular arrays of equal size are to be stored (such as in LU decomposition), they can be combined into a standard rectangular array.
+If there is only one array, or it must be easily appended to, the array may be stored where row i begins at the ith triangular number Ti.
+Just like a rectangular array, one multiplication is required to find the start of the row, but this multiplication is of two variables (i*(i+1)/2), so some optimizations such as using a sequence of shifts and adds are not available.